-- purposes and is not payable to Pacific Investment Management Company LLC ("PIMCO").
-Any interest expense amount will vary based on the Portfolio's use of those investments as an investment strategy best suited to seek the objective of the Portfolio. - Total Annual Portfolio Operating Expenses do not match the Ratio of Expenses to Average Net Assets Excluding Waivers of the Portfolio, as set forth in the Financial Highlights table of the Portfolio's prospectus, because the Ratio of Expenses to Average Net Assets Excluding Waivers reflects the operating expenses of the Portfolio and does not include Acquired Fund Fees and Expenses. - PIMCO has contractually agreed, through May 1, 2021, to reduce its advisory fee to the extent that the Underlying PIMCO Fund Expenses attributable to advisory and supervisory and administrative fees exceed 0.69% of the total assets invested in Underlying PIMCO Funds.
+- Investment Management Company LLC ("PIMCO").
+Excluding interest expense of the Underlying PIMCO Funds, Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement are 1.315% for Advisor Class shares. - Total Annual Portfolio Operating Expenses do not match the Ratio of Expenses to Average Net Assets Excluding Waivers of the Portfolio, as set forth in the Financial Highlights table of the Portfolio's prospectus, because the Ratio of Expenses to Average Net Assets Excluding Waivers reflects the operating expenses of the Portfolio and does not include Acquired Fund Fees and Expenses. - PIMCO has contractually agreed, through May 1, 2022, to reduce its advisory fee to the extent that the Underlying PIMCO Fund Expenses attributable to advisory and supervisory and administrative fees exceed 0.64% of the total assets invested in Underlying PIMCO Funds.
 PIMCO may recoup these waivers in future periods, not exceeding three years from the date of waiver, provided total expenses, including such recoupment, do not exceed the annual expense limit that was in place at the time the amount being recouped was originally waived and the current annual expense limit.
 This waiver will automatically renew for one-year terms unless PIMCO provides written notice to the Trust at least 30 days prior to the end of the then current term.
-The fee reduction is implemented based on a calculation of Underlying PIMCO Fund Expenses attributable to advisory and supervisory and administrative fees that is different from the calculation of Acquired Fund Fees and Expenses listed in the table above. - "Other Expenses" and Acquired Fund Fees and Expenses include interest expense of the Portfolio and of the Underlying PIMCO Funds of 1.30% and 0.50%, respectively.
-Interest expense is borne by the Portfolio and the Underlying PIMCO Funds separately from the management fees paid to PIMCO.
-Excluding interest expense of the Portfolio and of the Underlying PIMCO Funds, Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement are 1.73% for Administrative Class shares.
+The fee reduction is implemented based on a calculation of Underlying PIMCO Fund Expenses attributable to advisory and supervisory and administrative fees that is different from the calculation of Acquired Fund Fees and Expenses listed in the table above.

 Example.
-The Example is intended to help you compare the cost of investing in Administrative Class shares of the Portfolio with the costs of investing in other mutual funds.
+The Example is intended to help you compare the cost of investing in Advisor Class shares of the Portfolio with the costs of investing in other mutual funds.
 The Example assumes that you invest \$10,000 for the time periods indicated, and then redeem all your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
 Although your actual costs may be higher or lower, the Example shows what your costs would be based on these assumptions.
 The Example does not reflect fees and expenses of any variable annuity contract or variable life insurance policy, and would be higher if it did.

-1 Year 3 Years 5 Years 10 Years Administrative Class \$356 \$1,100 \$1,866 \$3,874
+1 Year 3 Years 5 Years 10 Years Advisor Class \$140 \$457 \$796 \$1,754